Priority aware grouping-based multihop routing scheme for RIS-assisted wireless networks: Introduction

 We further note that the RIS is essentially a passive device that simply reflects the incoming signal as well as the noise to its desired direction by tuning its parameter.
 Moreover, any given pair of users always communicate with each other for only a finite amount of time.
-Thus, providing an RIS for each communicating pair, may result in unnecessary wastage of resources (deployment of a large number of RISs).
-A possible solution to this problem is to adopt a cooperative multihop approach \cite{mhop1,mhop2,mrirs}, i.e., apart from the RISs, the other intermediate users (IUs) present in the surroundings, depending on whether they are busy or idle, can be used as relays, namely, decode and forward (DF) or amplify and forward (AF).
-While AF relays have low processing cost, DF relays have high reliability as they forward not the entire received information-plus-noise mixture but only the information portion to the next hop \cite{dfaf10}.
-Thus, the option of having the idle surrounding users to act as DF relays seems beneficial.
-However, the role of RISs cannot be totally overlooked as in case of delay constrained scenarios and/or idle IU unavailability, they provide the aspect of guaranteed reliability \cite{dramp}.
+Thus, augmenting the environment with a large number of RISs may result in unnecessary wastage of resources.
+A possible solution to this problem is to adopt a cooperative multihop approach \cite{mhop1,mrirs}, i.e., apart from the RISs, the other intermediate users (IUs) present in the surroundings, depending on whether they are busy or idle, can be used as relays, namely, decode and forward (DF) or amplify and forward (AF).
+While AF relays have low processing cost, DF relays have high reliability as they forward only the decoded information portion to the next hop and not the entire received information-plus-noise mixture \cite{dfaf10}.
+Thus, the option of having the idle IUs to act as DF relays seems beneficial.
+However, the role of RISs cannot be totally overlooked as in case of delay-constrained scenarios and/or idle IU unavailability, they can provide the aspect of guaranteed reliability \cite{dramp}.
+Note that, the aspect of delay-constrained communication is very crucial, especially in 5G applications like ultra reliable low latency communication (URLLC) \cite{urllc}.
+In this context, \cite{mpsensor} proposes an energy-efficient adaptive topology-management system for sustaining network connectivity in resource-constrained wireless sensor networks (WSNs).
+Also, \cite{mprouting} investigates a fuzzy logic-based framework for quality-of-service aware routing protocol in wireless body area networks.

+Accordingly, there exists some works, which investigate various aspects of routing in RIS-aided multihop networks.
+The work in \cite{DRL} proposes a practical hybrid beamforming architecture for multi-hop multiuser RIS-empowered wireless THz communication networks.
+Energy-efficiency (EE) being one of the critical issues nowadays, \cite{eecomp} investigates the aspect of EE maximization of the RIS-assisted multihop networks.